suncerock/cv_final_pj/README.md

 Final project for DATA130051

 ## Installation
-The project is based on [mmclassification](https://github.com/open-mmlab/mmclassification), whose installation instructions can be found [here](https://github.com/open-mmlab/mmclassification/blob/master/docs/install.md)
+The project is implemented based on [mmclassification](https://github.com/open-mmlab/mmclassification), whose installation instructions can be found [here](https://github.com/open-mmlab/mmclassification/blob/master/docs/install.md)

 ## Results
 Please refer to the [paper] for the name of the model.